PayNearMe Review

 Recommended For

-US-licensed sportsbooks.
+- US-licensed sportsbooks.
 US-licensed sportsbooks and online casinos.
-PayNearMe holds the seats already — BetMGM, FanDuel, Caesars Sportsbook, PointsBet, TVG, Mohegan Digital.
+PayNearMe holds the seats already: BetMGM, FanDuel, DraftKings, Caesars Sportsbook, PointsBet, TVG, Mohegan Digital.
 If you are launching a sportsbook in any of the 25 regulated US states, every reference call you make in the procurement process will trace back to a PayNearMe deployment.
 Nuvei is the only realistic alternative at this scale, and the cash retail moat is something Nuvei does not have.

-Operators wanting cash deposits.
+- Operators wanting cash deposits.
 Operators who want to accept cash deposits.
-31,000+ retail locations across 7-Eleven, Walgreens, CVS, Family Dollar, Walmart, Casey's and ACE Cash Express.
+62,000+ retail locations across 7-Eleven, Walgreens, CVS, Family Dollar, Walmart, Dollar General, Kroger, Casey's and ACE Cash Express.
 No other PSP in the iGaming space comes close.
-For US gaming demographics — particularly unbanked or thin-file players — this segment converts only on cash.
-PayNearMe is functionally a category of one here.
+For US gaming demographics, particularly unbanked or thin-file players, this segment converts only on cash, and PayNearMe is functionally a category of one here.

-Amelco / IGT PlaySports stacks.
+- Amelco / IGT PlaySports stacks.
 Sportsbook operators integrating Amelco or IGT PlaySports.
-PayNearMe has direct partnership integrations with both — Amelco came via the BetSaracen launch in May 2022, IGT PlaySports via the Maverick Gaming deployment in 2023.
+PayNearMe has direct partnership integrations with both: Amelco came via the BetSaracen launch in May 2022, IGT via a strategic partnership announced at G2E in October 2021 with the Maverick Gaming deployment in May 2023 as a flagship reference.
 If your platform stack runs on either, integration time drops dramatically.

 Not Recommended For

-Crypto-first platforms.
+- Crypto-first platforms.
 Crypto-first or crypto-friendly operators.
 PayNearMe does not support crypto on-ramp or off-ramp at all.
 No Bitcoin, no stablecoin payouts, no USDT, no Ethereum.
 If your player base expects crypto deposits, you pair PayNearMe with CoinsPaid, BitPay, NOWPayments or CoinGate.
-That's a viable architecture but it's an architecture, not a single contract.
+That is a viable architecture but it is an architecture, not a single contract.

-Native-mobile-first apps.
+- Native-mobile-first apps.
 Native-mobile-first products.
 PayNearMe ships a Web/JS library, REST API, and embedded HTML form.
 There is no native iOS SDK and no native Android SDK.
 Mobile teams integrate via WebView wrapper or direct REST calls.
-Nuvei provides native iOS, Android and React Native SDKs.
-Solidgate, Worldpay and Adyen also have proper mobile SDKs.
+Nuvei provides native iOS, Android and React Native SDKs, and Worldpay and Adyen also ship proper mobile SDKs.
 For an app-first product, PayNearMe's developer kit is one tier behind.

-Procurement teams needing published rates.
+- Procurement teams needing published rates.
 Procurement teams that need published reference pricing.
 Every PayNearMe deal is custom-quoted.
-The company has explicitly built its sales philosophy around "total cost of acceptance" — meaning they argue against using headline rates as the comparison axis.
-That's a defensible position but it means RFP responses arrive as proposals rather than rate cards.
-Solidgate publishes rates starting at 0.3-0.8% plus acquiring.
-AstroPay quotes 1-2.5%.
-NOWPayments runs flat 0.5-1%.
+The company has explicitly built its sales philosophy around "total cost of acceptance", meaning they argue against using headline rates as the comparison axis.
+That is a defensible position but it means RFP responses arrive as proposals rather than rate cards.
+AstroPay quotes 1-2.5% and NOWPayments runs a flat 0.5-1%, so a benchmark exists elsewhere.
 PayNearMe will not match that level of upfront transparency.

 Geographic Coverage